 First-Year Bridge Tuition

-Admitting you through CGS means admitting you at the two-year associate degree level, where tuition is less than two-thirds the cost of UWM’s four-year programs.
-Tuition is approximately $246 per credit or about $2,956 per semester for a full-time student.
-For more information on tuition and fees, please visit the page on the One Stop Finances website.
+Admitting you through the College of General Studies means admitting you at the two-year associate degree level, where tuition is less than two-thirds the cost of UWM’s four-year programs.
+First-Year Bridge tuition for Wisconsin residents for the 2021-22 academic year will be approximately $2,545 per semester for a full-time student, and segregated fees will be approximately $581 per semester.
+For more information on tuition and fees, including housing and meal-plan costs, please visit the One Stop Finances website.

 The Financial Aid Office is available to answer any questions and can assist you with completing the necessary paperwork.
 We encourage you to complete the FAFSA application as soon as possible.
 Funds are distributed on a first-come, first-serve basis.